 Hot cross buns are far from the only product where palm oil may be lurking.
-If the ingredients list contains “vegetable oil”, there’s a good chance there’s palm oil.
+If the ingredients list states the food contains “vegetable oil”, there’s a good chance it’s palm oil.

 Both Countdown and Foodstuffs belong to the Roundtable on Sustainable Palm Oil (RSPO), a largely industry-led initiative set up to certify “good” oil.

 However, the RSPO has come under fire for its certification system, which doesn’t guarantee the oil that ends up in consumer products is sustainably sourced.

 Both Foodstuffs and Countdown uses both mass balance and RSPO “segregated” palm oil in its products.
 The latter is certified palm oil that can be traced to mills.